esheldon/psfsim/README.md

 Setup
 -----

+To find file paths, you need the PSFSIM_DIR environment variable set

-You need the PSFSIM_DIR and PSFSIM_CONFIG_DIR environment variables set
+To run the sims, you also need the PSFSIM_CONFIG_DIR environment variable set

 Dependencies
 ------------